What are company assets?

 Company assets are investments that you use to run your company, and that are not meant for sale.
 You need company assets to make your products or provide your services.
 Examples of company assets are:

-- Buildings, machines, vehicles, and inventory such as computers, desks, equipment and tools
+- inventory, such as computers, desks, equipment, and tools

 What is amortisation?